lupyuen/lupyuen.github.io/src/ci3.md

     (Will reduce GitHub Cost by 32%)

-1. When the __Complex PR is Merged:__ CI Workflow will still run all jobs `arm-01` to `arm-14`
+1. When the __Complex PR is Merged:__ CI Workflow will still run all jobs _arm-01 ... arm-14, risc-v, xtensa, etc_

     (Simple PRs with One Single Arch / Board will build the same way as before.
-Thus Arm32 PRs shall build only `arm-01` to `arm-14`)
+Thus Arm32 PRs shall check only _arm-01 ... arm-14_)

 1. When we __Merge a PR:__ Our Merge Jobs shall run at [__NuttX Mirror Repo__](https://github.com/NuttX/nuttx/actions/workflows/build.yml).
 (Instead of OG Repo _apache/nuttx_)

     We shall have only __Two Scheduled Merge Jobs__ per day: 00:00 UTC and 12:00 UTC.

 1. How?
-I shall quickly [__Cancel any Merge Jobs__](https://github.com/lupyuen/nuttx-release/blob/main/kill-push-master.sh) that appear in `nuttx` and `nuttx-apps` repos.
+I shall quickly [__Cancel any Merge Jobs__](https://github.com/lupyuen/nuttx-release/blob/main/kill-push-master.sh) that appear in NuttX Repo and NuttX Apps.

-    Then at 00:00 UTC and 12:00 UTC: I shall start the Latest Merge Job at `NuttX/nuttx` repo.
+    Then at __00:00 UTC__ and __12:00 UTC__: I shall start the Latest Merge Job at NuttX Mirror Repo.

     (Eventually we disabled the [__Merge Jobs for NuttX Repo__](https://github.com/apache/nuttx/pull/14618).
 Also for [__NuttX Apps__](https://github.com/apache/nuttx-apps/pull/2817))

-1.  __macOS and Windows Jobs__ (msys2 / msvc): They shall be totally disabled until we find a way to manage their costs.
+1.  __macOS and Windows Jobs__ _(msys2 / msvc)_: They shall be totally disabled until we find a way to manage their costs.

     (GitHub charges [__10x Premium for macOS Runners__](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#minute-multipliers), 2x Premium for Windows Runners!)